 "Then she can get you out as well," I said, glancing over to where the Batman was still trying to negotiate Robin's release.
-He was telling her to return to her cell.
+He was telling Ivy to return to her cell.
 Like that would work.
-Maybe he was just stalling for time, until the cops hit the roof.
+Maybe he was stalling for time, until the cops hit the roof.

 "She would never help me," said the Scarecrow.
 "Besides, I can't remember the last time I felt fear like this.
 When you lose something, Becky, you start to crave it."

-In that moment, I realized I could never understand all the thoughts that went through the Scarecrow's mind.
-But then again, what two humans could do that?
+In that moment, I realized I could never fight against his strangest inclination.
 He seemed adamant to stay, just to feel afraid of something.
 It occurred to me that this had been his intention all along, to be captured and thrown back into Arkham.
 Just for the sake of feeling fear.

 "Do you remember when I told you I only had one fear?" he then asked.